-This course provides an overview of accounting principles and an explanation of accounting terminology.
+This one day, face-to-face course provides an overview of accounting principles and an explanation of accounting terminology.
 It also covers how three key financial documents are produced.

-This two-day course teaches engineers communication skills, building on specific engineering scenarios and examples.
+This two days, face-to-face course teaches engineers communication skills, building on specific engineering scenarios and examples.

-This course is designed to give you knowledge and experience of being in court.
+This one day, face-to-face course is designed to give you knowledge and experience of being in court.
 You will be cross-examined by a practising barrister in a protected environment to improve your technique, so you can be confident if you are called to give evidence.